omahasymphonicchorus/website/content/season/concerts/gala/index.md

 +++
-title = "Mead, Music and Merriment" subtitle = "How our Hero Eric won Isabella OR An evening of daring deeds and fantastical fables OR Things not to do on a quest or ..." weight = 3 datetimes = [ "2020-02-29T18:00:00-05:00" ] location = '''
+title = "A Night of Music and Merriment" subtitle = "How our Hero Eric won Isabella OR An evening of daring deeds and fantastical fables OR Things not to do on a quest OR ..." weight = 3 datetimes = [ "2020-02-29T18:00:00-05:00" ] location = '''